The Cotswolds: What the Postcards Don't Tell You

 You can drive between villages, of course.
 But you'll spend half your time navigating narrow lanes, searching for parking, and cursing at sat-navs that think a farm track is a B-road.
 The better way—actually, the only way to really understand this landscape—is to walk.

-The Cotswold Way This 102-mile National Trail runs from Chipping Campden to Bath, following the escarpment edge through some of the region's finest scenery.
-You don't have to walk the whole thing (though plenty do, typically taking 7-10 days).
-Day sections work just as well.
+The Cotswold Way This 102-mile National Trail runs from Chipping Campden to Bath.
+Day sections work just as well as the full route.

 Best summer sections: